 Fintech marketing is always a strategic process.
-But, when launching new products into rapidly changing and highly competitive markets, whether as a start-up or a fintech industry veteran, a solid strategic foundation is paramount to success.
+But, when launching new products into rapidly changing and highly competitive markets, whether as a start-up or a fintech industry veteran, a solid FinTech Marketing strategy is paramount to success.

 You've got a product you know can make a big difference to the lives of your prospects.
 You just need to get in front of their eyes and present it in a way that shows unequivocally, that it can either help them reduce costs, reduce risks or increase profits.

-Over the years, the Incisive Edge team has picked up a few fintech marketing strategy gems.
-And, while we can’t give them all away for free, here are five excellent marketing strategies for fintech businesses.
+Over the years, the Incisive Edge team has picked up a few fintech marketing strategy tips.
+And, while we can't give them all away for free, here are six excellent marketing strategies for fintech businesses.

 1. Craft your promise before you consider regulation